wp-plugins/speed-contact-bar/README.txt

 = Could there be any conflicts with my theme? =

-In most theme the Speed Contact Bar works fine with many themes.
+In most themes the Speed Contact Bar works fine without any conflicts.
 Only if the theme comes with an own fixed top bar there can be a source of design conflicts with a fixed Speed Contact Bar.

 In that case you can try to set the position of the Speed Contact Bar at the bottom of every page.
 That will avoid the conflict.